Save the Date: Thursday 25 and Friday 26 January 2018

 The Industrial Revolution in Wales had a tremendous effect on People, Communities and Lives as well as that of the rest of the World.
 Visitors can soak up the history with a breathtaking mix of old and new in the city's rapidly developing maritime quarter.

 The Museum is housed in an original listed warehouse linked to a ultra-modern slate and glass building.
-Here you can discover the Transport, Materials and Networks that were so important and the 'big things' that contributed so much to the industrial history of our nation.
+Here you can discover the Transport, Materials and Networks that were so important and the 'big things' that contributed so much to the industrial history of Wales.

 Hotels and Transport

-There will be opportunities to visit the Museum displays and exhibition which are:
+There will be opportunities to visit the Museum displays and exhibitions:

 Innovation and Industry in Wales: The Industrial Revolution in Wales had a tremendous effect on People, Communities and Lives as well as that of the rest of the World.
 Visitors can soak up the history with a breath-taking mix of old and new in the city's rapidly developing maritime quarter.